port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/secret.md

     "icon": "My icon",
     "type": "string",
     // highlight-start
-    "encryption": "fernet",
+    "encryption": "aes256-gcm",
     // highlight-end
     "description": "My entity input"
   }
 }
 ```

+- [aes256-gcm](https://www.nist.gov/publications/advanced-encryption-standard-aes) - This will encrypt the property data using AES with 256 bits using GCM mode.
+The encrypted value will be prefixed by the 16 bits IV and suffixed by the 16 bits MAC, encoded to base-64.
+The encryption key will be the first 32 bytes of your organization's [Client Secret](../../../build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials).
-- [fernet](https://cryptography.io/en/latest/fernet/) - when using Fernet for symmetric encryption the encryption key will be the first 32 bytes of your organization's [Client Secret](../../../build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials).
+- [fernet](https://cryptography.io/en/latest/fernet/) - When using Fernet for symmetric encryption the encryption key will be the first 32 bytes of your organization's [Client Secret](../../../build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials).
+Note: this encryption protocol has been depracated by Port as of < INSER DATE HERE > actions with this encryption will not be accepted by the api, causing a 400 http error.

 ### Supported Types